esnt/stat386-blog-theme/_posts/2022-08-01-sample-post.md

 ---

-**Problem:  My entire blog has wierd formatting**
+**Problem:  My entire blog has weird formatting**

 Possible Solution:
   - Usually this is an address problem.
-Double check your url and baseurl in the _config file
+Double check your url and baseurl in the `_config` file